- Home

 - Anaemia and osteoporosis

 You may find it hard to accept the differences in how and what you can eat.
 It’s natural to feel self-conscious or worry about eating in public or with friends.
 It may help to let your family and friends know how you feel, or to speak with a counsellor or someone who has been through a similar experience.
-They may be able to give you advice on how to adjust.
+They may be able to give you advice to help you adjust.
 It may take time and support to adapt to your new way of eating.

 For more on this, see Nutrition and cancer.